aosabook/500lines/ci/chapter.rst

 ````

-The Test Runner (test_runner.py)
+The Test Runner (`test_runner.py`)
 ------------------------------------------
-The test runner is responsible for running tests against a given commit ID and reporting back the results.
+The test runner is responsible for running tests against a given commit ID and reporting the results.
 It communicates only with the dispatcher server, which is responsible for giving it the commit IDs to run against, and which will receive the test results.

-When the test_runner.py file is invoked, it calls the `serve` function, which will start the test runner server and will also start a thread to run the `dispatcher_checker` function.
-Since this startup process is very similar to the ones described in `repo_observer.py` and `dispatcher.py`, we omit it here.
+When the `test_runner.py` file is invoked, it calls the `serve` function which starts the test runner server, and also starts a thread to run the `dispatcher_checker` function.
+Since this startup process is very similar to the ones described in `repo_observer.py` and `dispatcher.py`, we omit the description here.

-The `dispatcher_checker` function pings the dispatcher server every 5 seconds to make sure it is still up and running.
+The `dispatcher_checker` function pings the dispatcher server every five seconds to make sure it is still up and running.
 This is important for resource management.
 If the dispatcher goes down, then the test runner will shut down since it won't be able to do any meaningful work if there is no dispatcher to give it work or to report to.

 ````python
     def dispatcher_checker(server):